Top 10 Essential Gear Items For Travel

 Because of what I do, I love capturing those moments and showcasing them for you.
 With technology improving every year, the camera industry is becoming more user-friendly.
 I’ll talk about what I use to capture my moments.

 The GoPro action camera is a must for what I do, as it allows me to take photos in places where I cannot bring my camera.
 Its small, compact size is also amazing, and combining it with the selfie stick has given me some of my favorite travel photos.
-GoPro cameras also have a wide function that allows you to catch the whole area you are trying to photograph.
-This means I can rely on my GoPro for situations my camera cannot capture when it comes to getting everything in the shot.
+GoPro cameras also have a wide function that allows you to capture the whole area you are trying to photograph.
+This means I can rely on my GoPro for situations where my camera cannot capture everything in the shot.
 I currently use the GoPro 11.
-I have been having issues with my last three Go Pros, so I may switch to the Osmo Action 4.
+I have been having issues with my last three GoPros so that I may switch to the Osmo Action 4.

 I use the iPhone 12 Pro due to its camera features.
 Sometimes, I am out and about and see a great photo opportunity when I don’t have my SLR, so I take those photos with my phone.
 The quality of the cameras on the iPhones keeps getting better.
 What I have been doing is getting a new one every two years.
 That way, I am not draining my funds on phones.